 The Contemporary Pacific: A Journal of Island Affairs provides a publication venue for interdisciplinary work in Pacific studies with the aim of providing informed discussion of contemporary issues in the Pacific Islands region.
 It features refereed articles that examine social, economic, political, ecological, cultural, and literary topics.
 This award-winning journal also includes political reviews, book and media reviews, resource reviews, and a dialogue section that allows flexible publication of diverse genres of writing, including interviews and short essays.
-Each issue highlights the work of a Pacific Islander artist.
-The Contemporary Pacific has its own editorial board, and an international board of correspondents who advise on editorial matters and generally further the aims of the journal.
+Issues also highlight the work of Pacific Islander artists.
+The Contemporary Pacific has its own editorial board as well as an international board of correspondents who advise on editorial matters and generally further the aims of the journal.

 To subscribe to The Contemporary Pacific, or to order individual issues, see the ordering information page on the University of Hawai'i Press website or contact the Journals Department, University of Hawai'i Press, 2840 Kolowalu St., Honolulu, Hawai'i 96822; telephone (808) 956-8833; fax (808) 988-6052; toll-free in the United States/Canada only, telephone 1-888-UHPRESS (847-7377) or fax (800) 650-7811; or e-mail firstname.lastname@example.org.

 The Contemporary Pacific (from volume 12 –present) is also available to members of subscribing institutions via the Project MUSE database of journals in the humanities and social sciences.
 Back issues of the journal are freely available via the ScholarSpace digital institutional archives.